AlexanderJCS/JANGL/docs/guide_text_rendering.md

 ## Hiero
 The first step is to [download the Hiero software](https://libgdx.com/wiki/tools/hiero).
 This application will be used to create font files.
 If you do not want to use Hiero, you can also download the Arial font files [here](/src/demo/demoResources/font).

-1. First, select which font to use on the top left.
+1. Select which font to use on the top left.
 Either select a file or use a system font.
+2. On the left, select if you want your text to be bold or italic.
+3. On the right, select the color of the text by clicking on the Color box.
-2. In the "Sample Text" area, select which charset you want.
-You can also use the default.
+4. In the "Sample Text" area, select which charset you want.
+The options are: extended, NEHE, and ASCII.
+The default is ASCII. **If you choose the extended charset, make sure to manually add a space character since Hiero does not include it automatically.**
+5. On the left, below the font selection area, set the font size.
+Larger font sizes consumes more memory, but it is also less pixelated.
+It is recommended to choose a font size that suits the text in your application.
-3. Click on "Glyph cache" above the window displaying the font text.
-This will reveal the "pages" value, which is important for the next step.
-4. On the left, below where you selected your font, increase the size to the largest possible while the pages value is still equal to 1.
+6. Click on "Glyph cache" above the window displaying the sample text.
+This reveals the "pages" value and page width and height settings.
+Lower the width and height to the smallest possible image while the pages value is still 1.
+JANGL does not support multiple pages of text.
-5. Select File -> `Save BMFont files (text)` and select a location to save your `.fnt` and `.png` files that will be accessible to your Java program.
+7. Select File -> `Save BMFont files (text)` and select a location to save your `.fnt` and `.png` files that will be accessible to your Java program.

 Now, you can close Hiero.